All in the Family

 Pace University School of Education student Maria Minafra always knew she wanted to become a teacher.
 And not just because her mother, Donna Minafra, received a teaching degree from Pace more than a decade ago.

-"My sixth grade math teacher [at Westlake Middle School in Thornwood] really inspired me,” Minafra said, “Mrs. Nazaruck—she was very passionate about math and extremely lively.
-A lot of people are scared of math and she inspired me to become a math teacher.”
+"My sixth grade math teacher really inspired me,” Minafra said, “Mrs. Nazaruck—she was very passionate about math and extremely lively.
+A lot of people are scared of math but she inspired me to become a math teacher.”